Homemade Ranch Seasoning (6 Ingredients)

-Make your own homemade ranch seasoning to make the most delicious ranch dressing, dips, roasted veggies, burgers, and more!
+Make your own homemade ranch seasoning with just 6 ingredients!
+This ranch blend makes the most delicious ranch dressing, dips, roasted veggies, burgers, and more!
 Made with pantry spices in less than 5 minutes.

 - Buttermilk powder: To get an authentic ranch flavor, you need buttermilk.
 This is the dried version, usually found in the baking aisle near the evaporated or condensed milk.
 If you want to leave it out, you can, just know that it won't have the same creamy tang.
 You can also wap in liquid buttermilk if making dressing or dip.
 Powdered milk can work in a pinch, but you will want to add some dehydrated lemon zest.